Ceiling fans can help lower costs both when it’s hot and when it’s cold.

 To save energy, keep your ceiling fans on the lowest settings, and switch your fan to a clockwise rotation come winter.

 How to Save Energy With Ceiling Fans

 Air conditioning is a major consumer of electricity in the US—much more than a simple ceiling fan.
 Using these two units simultaneously can have a noticeable impact on your electric bills.

 According to the US Energy Information Administration, AC units account for an average of 12% of all home energy consumption.
-The cost to run an AC unit falls around 36 cents per hour of operation.
-Ceiling fans, however, costs roughly a penny per hour of operation.
+The cost to run an AC unit falls around $0.36 per hour of operation.
+Ceiling fans, however, cost roughly a penny per hour of operation.
 With these little details in mind, the trick to saving money is using your ceiling fans more than your central air.

 To make the most of your ceiling fan and central air, here are some ceiling fan hacks you can try:

 Do Raise Your Thermostat Settings: If you use a ceiling fan and air conditioning unit simultaneously, you can raise your thermostat setting by 4 degrees F without a change in comfort.